52 Different Types of Beetles in Arizona

 35. Glowworm

-Glowworms are nocturnal insects and spend most of their time at night on the ground or on low-growing plants.
+Glowworms are nocturnal insects and spend most of their time at night on the ground or low-growing plants.
 Usually, they eat various types of beetles, bugs, and larvae.

 Glowworms have a long lifespan, with some individuals living up to 10 years.
 When they come across prey, they use their antennae to sense vibrations made by their victims before they bite them with strong mandibles.